 For many of us, hearty, homestyle Italian food always tastes like home.
-When we can’t make it home, we get ourselves to Pomodoro instead.
+When we can’t make it at home, we get ourselves to Pomodoro instead.
 Think chicken marsala, eggplant parmesan, and pasta with sausage and sweet peppers and you’ll get the picture.
 It’s both elegant and quaint, and the practiced, friendly service is the icing on top.

 John (Budtender): 13 Coins

-A local favorite with a 50-year run (and counting), 13 Coins is the all-night diner of your dreams, serving an impossibly wide-ranging menu ranging from pork-belly sliders to meaty tacos callejero to classic French onion soup and jambalaya.
+A local favorite with a 50-year run (and counting), 13 Coins is the all-night diner of your dreams, serving an impossibly wide-ranging menu from pork-belly sliders to meaty tacos callejero to classic French onion soup and jambalaya.
 The digs are comfy, fun, and always lively, demonstrating that “open all night” doesn’t have to mean “dreary, cold, and stale.”

 Jaymz (Board Artist): Top of Tacoma

 Tacoma is nothing if not down-to-earth, and this neighborhood bar and café may be the epitome of laid back.
-The humble digs might not suggest an outsize menu, but Top outdoes itself with a full spread of tacos—try house-cured pork belly or spicy prawns—plus a host of hearty salads, sandwiches, pasta dishes.
+The humble digs might not suggest an outsize menu, but Top of Tacoma outdoes itself with a full spread of tacos—try house-cured pork belly or spicy prawns—plus a host of hearty salads, sandwiches, pasta dishes.
 They even have a fabulous shellfish spread on Fridays featuring steamer clams, Thai-style mussels, and fried oysters.
 It’s the perfect encapsulation of why we love Tacoma: it’s friendly, down to earth, and delicious, all at once!